dibyendumajumdar/Suravi/README.md

 [luv](https://github.com/luvit/luv) | libuv bindings for Lua. [libuv](https://github.com/libuv/libuv) is a multi-platform C library that provides support for asynchronous I/O based on event loops. | Planned libcurl (wrapper tbc) | xx | Planned [lua-cjson](https://github.com/mpx/lua-cjson) | Lua CJSON is a fast JSON encoding/parsing module for Lua  | Planned [Torch](https://github.com/dibyendumajumdar/ravi-torch7) | Torch is the main package in Torch7 where data structures for multi-dimensional tensors and mathematical operations over these are defined.
-Additionally, it provides many utilities for accessing files, serializing objects of arbitrary types and other useful utilities | Planned
+Additionally, it provides many utilities for accessing files, serializing objects of arbitrary types and other useful utilities | Included
+[paths](https://github.com/dibyendumajumdar/ravi-torch-paths.git) | This package provides portable functions and variables to manipulate the file system; part of the Torch system.
+In future this may be moved inside the Torch package | Included
 [luaossl](https://github.com/wahern/luaossl) | Most comprehensive OpenSSL module in the Lua universe | Planned [cephes](https://github.com/deepmind/torch-cephes) | Provides and wraps the mathematical functions from the Cephes mathematical library, developed by Stephen L. Moshier | Planned
 [ravi-ffi](https://github.com/dibyendumajumdar/ravi-ffi) | Based on luaffi/luaffifb, this library provides a LuaJIT FFI interface for stock Lua 5.3 / Ravi | Included